GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 <br>

 Fog as an endangered species.
   Globally, fog is decreasing in density and frequency due to air temperature warming which reduces the amount of pressure compacting a fog layer, as a low-lying cumulus cloud, close to the ground thus impacting it's role ecologically.
-In terms of how clouds are represented computationally, clouds have been removed from tools of digital planetary translation such as for Google Earth's "Perfect Earth" project.
-In this regard, clouds are devalued for the sake of providing greater resolution to the earth's terrain.
-In addition to these decisions to remove cloud's from archival satellite images, they are becoming harder to model computationally due to the increasing fluctuation of temperature variation between sea and land, where the fog forms.
-In relation and in response to these occurrances, this project advocates for ground-based sensing as the most effective way to track fog fluctuation.

 <br>